What is a green card | Who can apply | How to apply | Interview |

 - An immigration officer or consular official will make a decision in your case at the end of your interview.
 In some cases, the officer may ask for more evidence before they can issue a decision.

-- If your application is approved, you will receive another letter with your green card.
+- If your application is approved, you will receive another letter with your Green Card.

 - If your application is denied, you will get information about whether you can appeal it.

-- The wait time for a green card depends on the category and location you are applying from.
+- The wait time for a Green Card depends on the category and location you are applying from.
 You can search estimated processing times online.

 You can check the status of your application online or by calling the USCIS Contact Center.